sysprog21/lab0-c/README.md

 make test
 ```

-Check the memory issue of your code (modify `./.valgrindrc` to customize arguments of Valgrind):
+Check the memory issue of your code:

 ```shell
 make valgrind
 ```

+* Modify `./.valgrindrc` to customize arguments of Valgrind
+* Use `make clean` or `rm /tmp/qtest.*` to clean the temporary files created by target valgrind

 ## Using qtest